chrisnharvey/flysystem-openstack-swift/README.md

 ## Configuration

-The Swift adapter allows you to configure the behavior of uploading [large objects](https://php-opencloudopenstack.readthedocs.io/en/latest/services/object-store/v1/objects.html#create-a-large-object-over-5gb).
+The Swift adapter allows you to configure the behavior of uploading [large objects](https://php-opencloudopenstack.readthedocs.io/en/latest/services/object-store/v1/objects.html#create-a-large-object-over-5gb) with `writeStream()`.
 You can set the following configuration options:

 - `swiftLargeObjectThreshold`: Size of the file in bytes when to switch over to the large object upload procedure.
 Default is 300 MiB.
 The maximum allowed size of regular objects is 5 GiB.
 - `swiftSegmentSize`: Size of individual segments or chunks that the large file is split up into.
 Default is 100 MiB.
 Should be below 5 GiB.